edfapay/edfa-pg-flutter-sdk-sample/README.md

 >
 > **Android**
 >
-> If your project is obfuscated with proguard, please add the rule below to your android project **app/proguard-rules.pro**
+> If your project is obfuscated with proguard, please add the rule below to your project **android/app/proguard-rules.pro**
 >
 > ```
 > -keep class com.edfapg.sdk.** {